-12. COMMON SHAREHOLDERS' EQUITY
+13. COMMON SHAREHOLDERS' EQUITY

-Great Plains Energy has an effective shelf registration statement for the sale of unspecified amounts of securities with the Securities and Exchange Commission (SEC) that was filed and became effective in March 2012.
+Great Plains Energy has an effective shelf registration statement for the sale of unspecified amounts of securities with the Securities and Exchange Commission (SEC) that became effective in March 2012.

 Great Plains Energy has 6.0 million shares of common stock registered with the SEC for its Dividend Reinvestment and Direct Stock Purchase Plan.
 The plan allows for the purchase of common shares by reinvesting dividends or making optional cash payments.
 Great Plains Energy can issue new shares or purchase shares on the open market for the plan.
-At December 31, 2012, 1.5 million shares remained available for future issuances
+At December 31, 2013, 1.4 million shares remained available for future issuances.

 Great Plains Energy has 14.3 million shares of common stock registered with the SEC for a defined contribution savings plan.
 Shares issued under the plan may be either newly issued shares or shares purchased in the open market.
-At December 31, 2012, 2.0 million shares remained available for future issuances.
+At December 31, 2013, 1.6 million shares remained available for future issuances.